EpsilonSolutions/netscaler-command-reference/docs/ns/ns-ip/ns-ip.md

 Possible values: NONE, ONE_VSERVER, ALL_VSERVERS
 Default value: 5

+<b>ownerDownResponse</b>
+in cluster system, if the owner node is down, whether should it respond to icmp/arp Possible values: YES, NO
+Default value: YES

 <b>td</b>
 Integer value that uniquely identifies the traffic domain in which you want to configure the entity.
 If you do not specify an ID, the entity becomes part of the default traffic domain, which has an ID of 0.
 Minimum value: 0